mitmplay/mitm-play/README.md

 will force some traffict that having proxy section defined, it will use proxy.

+this option serving two kind of needs:
+1. if the option put just plain --proxy, certain traffict that was handle by mitm-play will get thru proxy, certain traffict that was handle by browser will not effected. and the configuration will come from the enviroment variable.
+2. if the option come with string configuration, all traffict will get thru proxy. and the configuration come from --proxy (ie: --proxy='http://username:pass@my.proxy.com')

 ```
 $ mitm-play -x  <OR>
 $ mitm-play --proxy